What We Have Learned About Work Flexibility at Acorn Regulatory

 The issue of tele-commuting or home working or remote working has been a ‘hot topic’ for almost 20 years.
 In the earliest days of home working it was looked on as being a task that might be difficult to carry out because of the clunky nature of technology of the time.
 Now, however, there are no impediments to working from home (with the possible exception of poor broadband connections).
 In fact, our systems allow our staff to log on anywhere in the world that they can get an internet connection.
 Survey Monkey carried out a survey (and let’s be honest, who better to do such a thing?) about tele-commuting.
 They surveyed 504 people and they asked: “If your ability to work from home was taken away, would you like your job less?”
 Forty six per cent of those surveyed said that they would like their job less if they couldn’t work from home.
 In a 2016 survey Magnet, the Irish telecoms company, stated that working from home was on the rise in Ireland and that it was becoming more prevalent in small and medium enterprises (like ours) rather than large corporates.
 So, even a cursory glance towards the stats shows that there is an increasing appetite for non-traditional working options and, luckily for us, we are able to provide that to our staff.

-Last year, The Daily Telegraph featured a number of articles relating to home working or tele-commuting.
+In 2017, The Daily Telegraph featured a number of articles relating to home working or tele-commuting.
 One of the articles looked at some of the obvious benefits to employees and employers of working remotely.
 They included:

 - Reduction in commuting time